TheCandidStartup/TheCandidStartup.github.io/_drafts/component-test-playwright-vitest.md

 # Next Time

 I think I'll pass on Playwright component testing.
 However, it did get me thinking.
-Is there a better way of creating apps that are simple wrappers around components for testing purposes.
+Is there a better way of creating apps that are simple wrappers around components for testing purposes?
 Playwright's "component stories" reminded me of another tool I've been meaning to take a look at.

 Next time we'll take a look at [Storybook](https://storybook.js.org/).
-Maybe it can hit the sweet spot for component testing.
+Maybe it will hit the sweet spot for component testing.